nuxt-community/auth-module/docs/content/en/index.md

 Zero-boilerplate authentication support for Nuxt.js!

+The module authenticates users using a configurable authentication [scheme](/guide/scheme) or by using one of the directly supported [providers](/guide/provider).
+It provides an [API](https://auth.nuxtjs.org/) for triggering authentication and accessing resulting user information.
+While it takes care of [storing](/api/storage) the information on the client-side, it does NOT implement session handling or provide session based authentication on the NuxtJS server.

 ## Getting Started

 If it is first time using this module, reading resources below in order is recommended: